libssh2/libssh2/src/HACKING-CRYPTO.md

                                          size_t k_len,
                                          ssh2_curve_type curve);
 ```
-Stores at ecdsactx a new ECDSA context associated with the given curve type
+Stores at `ec_ctx` a new ECDSA context associated with the given curve type
 and with "octal" form public key (`k`, `k_len`).
 Return 0 if OK, else -1.
 This procedure is already prototyped in `crypto.h`.